tombonan/smarter-specs/README.md

 specss
 ```

-By default, it only runs the 'lite' version that executes specs based on your p4 status.
-To run specs on all changed files and
+By default, it only runs the 'condensed' version that executes specs based on files opened for edit from your p4 status.
+To run specs on all
-all dependents of those changed files, run:
+changed files and all dependents of those changed files, run:

 ```
 specss -e